Roy Rene: Biography

 Born in Adelaide, Colony of South Australia, Rene was the fourth of seven children of Hyam van der Sluys, or Henry Sluice, a Jewish-Dutch cigar maker and his Jewish-English wife Amelia, née Barnett.
-Named Henry van de Sluice (later spelt variously "van der Sluys"), "Harry" received some education at a Dominican convent, and a Christian Brothers' boarding school in Adelaide; in his words "the nearest he ever got to being a Christian".
+Named Henry van de Sluice (later spelt variously "van der Sluys"), "Harry" received some education at a Dominican convent, and a Christian Brothers's boarding school in Adelaide; in his words "the nearest he ever got to being a Christian".
 At aged 10, Harry won a singing competition at an Adelaide market and in 1905 appeared professionally in the pantomime, Sinbad the Sailor, at the Theatre Royal and later at the Tivoli, in a black face, singing and dancing act.

 Around 1905, the Sluice family moved to Melbourne; Harry was briefly an apprentice jockey and thereafter maintained a keen interest in racing; his brothers Albert and Lou were prominent bookmakers.
 Despite his father's opposition, in July 1908, he secured an engagement with James Brennan's vaudeville at the Gaiety Theatre.
 Of medium height, with dark hair, a pale smooth complexion with large soulful brown eyes and heavy lids, 'Boy Roy' (his stage name) had an appealing pathos.
 Most of his spare time was spent studying the famous English music-hall comedians at Harry Rickards' New Opera House.
-Unsuccessful in Melbourne, he appeared at Brennan's National Amphitheatre, Sydney in 1910 and had adopted the new stage name Roy Rene ("Rene" reputedly after a famous French clown).
+Unsuccessful in Melbourne, he appeared at Brennan's National Amphitheatre, Sydney in 1910 and had adopted the new stage name Roy Rene ("Rene" reputedly after a famous French clown, René Rivel perhaps, but stripped of the acute accent).
 Later he joined J. C. Bain's suburban vaudeville in Sydney and toured New South Wales with bush companies.

 While playing at Bain's Princess Theatre, Railway Square, Sydney, in 1914, Rene came to the attention of producer Ben Fuller, who engaged him to tour New Zealand.
 He developed his unique style and perfected the black beard and chalk-white face make-up (Note: Rene claimed to have copied the style from Will King, an American Jewish comedian, now remembered for the film Weak But Willing, in which Jean Harlow appeared.) which became his trademark.
-Returning to Sydney in November 1915, he joined Albert Bletsoe's revue company at the Fullers' National Theatre in Sydney.
+Returning to Sydney in November 1915, he joined Albert Bletsoe's (Note: Albert Bletsoe was the comic and his sister Maud the chanteuse in "The Merry Mascottes", a revue company, who had recently toured America for the Fullers, and purchased some of their latest ideas.
+The Bletsoes, "English by birth but Australian by adoption" picked up Rene in Melbourne in 1915.) revue company at the Fullers' National Theatre in Sydney.